 What is respiratory syncytial virus (RSV) infection?

 The respiratory tract is the parts of the body related to breathing (respiration).
 It includes the nose, windpipe, air passages in the lungs, and the lungs.
-RSV is a virus Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more that infects the respiratory tract.
+RSV is a virus Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more that infects the respiratory tract.

 RSV infections spread easily among babies and children, usually in winter and early spring